sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>fuse3-libs</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : File System in Userspace (FUSE) v3 libraries
+Short desc    : File System in Userspace (FUSE) v3 libraries
 URL          : http://fuse.sf.net
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : Devel With FUSE it is possible to implement a fully functional filesystem in a
+Descript     : Devel With FUSE it is possible to implement a fully functional filesystem in a
              : userspace program.
 This package contains the FUSE v3 libraries.
 ```